broadinstitute/warp/tests/README.md

 #### Results vs Storage buckets

 Every workflow run in cromwell has its output stored in an "execution" bucket.
-When running the pipeline tests its important that we store this ouptut in a location that we can later reference if needed.
+When running the pipeline tests it's important that we store this ouptut in a location that we can later reference if needed.

 All test workflows that are run will have their output copied to a "results" bucket -> `gs://broad-gotc-test-results/`